The plant has so many medicinal uses. It is used to manage rheumatism, leprosy, and convulsions.

 Prɛkɛsɛ is also mixed with clay in it powdery state and applied to the chest of mothers who have just given birth which makes me suspect it has lactogenic properties.
 When added to “light pepper soup” for these same nursing mothers it accelerates blood flow helping them to eliminate blood clots.
 It’s also applied to joints as an anti-inflammatory agent.

 Have you also considered a combination of cocoyam leaves (Kontonmire), Prekese and Turkey berries (Kwahu nsusua) in your diet?
-Abunuabunu or green green?
+Abunuabunu or green?

 The immense benefits of Tetrapleura tetraptera popularly called Prekese, cannot be overemphasized considering the outlined benefits